This post may contain affiliate links.

 Construction

-The Decathlon Forclaz Trek 100 is insulated with 800 fill power RDS-certified duck down which is a bit unusual for a jacket at this price.
-Most lower cost down jackets, like the Amazon Essentials Lightweight Down Hooded Jacket (~$50) are insulated with 650 fill power down.
-Before you ask, the 800 fill power duck down used in Forclaz Trek 100 is just as warm as 800 fill power goose down because fill power is a species-independent measurement.
+The Decathlon Forclaz MT100 is insulated with 800-fill power RDS-certified duck down which is a bit unusual for a jacket at this price, since most lower-cost down jackets are insulated with 650-fill power down.
+Before you ask, the 800-fill power duck down used in MT100 is just as warm as 800-fill power goose down because fill power is a species-independent measurement.
 Duck down is less expensive than goose down however because there is a much larger supply of it.

-The Forclaz Trek 100 has a sewn-through baffle design, where the interior and exterior fabric are sewn together to create pockets to hold the down insulation.
+The MT100 has a sewn-through baffle design, where the interior and exterior fabric are sewn together to create pockets to hold the down insulation.
 While some heat can escape at the seams, this technique is the norm on budget-priced down jackets because it is simpler and less expensive to sew than the box baffled design found on warmer and more expensive jackets.

 Features

-The Forclaz Trek 100 has a minimal feature set.
+The Decathlon MT100 Jacket has a minimal feature set.
 It has an oversized, non-adjustable hood, a YKK zipper with a zipper garage at the top, two zippered handwarmer pockets, elasticated wrist cuffs, and a shock-cord waist adjustment to seal out drafts from below.
 There’s no chest pocket for storing a phone and no internal pockets for storing extra gloves or snacks.
-The hood is oversized and not adjustable to seal in body heat, but it is large enough to fit over a climbing helmet while proving good ear and chin coverage.
+The hood is oversized and not adjustable to seal in body heat, but it is large enough to fit over a climbing helmet.
+There’s also a harness loop so you stuff the jacket into one of its handwarmer pockets and attach it to a climbing harness.

 Temperature Rating

-Jackets like the Forclaz Trek 100 are meant to be worn in camp when you’re hanging out with friends or cooking meals or during a rest stop so you can quickly put something warm on to avoid a chill.
-They’re not a good active layering option when you’re hiking because you’ll quickly overheat when wearing one, they don’t absorb perspiration, and don’t wick it out of your baselayer like a fleece.
-See our Decathlon Quechua MH100 Review for a mid-layer fleece we recommend, which complements the Forclaz Trek 100 nicely.
+Jackets like the MT100 are meant to be worn in camp when you’re hanging out with friends or cooking meals or during a rest stop so you can quickly put something warm on to avoid a chill.
+They’re not an optimal active layering option when you’re hiking because you’ll quickly overheat when wearing one, they don’t absorb perspiration, and don’t wick it out of your baselayer like a fleece.
+See our Decathlon Quechua MH100 Review for a mid-layer fleece we recommend, which complements the MT100 nicely.

 Fit